funql/funql-dotnet/docs/integrations/efcore.md

         sort: "desc(price)"
     );
 ```

+!!! note

+    In a real-world application, it's recommended to configure and manage your `DbContext` using dependency injection.

 That's it!
 FunQL seamlessly filters, sorts, and queries your database directly through the `DbSet<Set>`, leveraging EF
 Core's powerful capabilities.